Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - table: `string`
-  >the name of the table to create
+  >The name of the table to create.

 Example: